xiaochuanyu/SublimePythonIDE/README.markdown

 I also added a lot caching throughout the underlying Rope library which improved completion performance by several orders of magnitude.
 I hope no functionality breaks because of this ;-)

+Easiest way is to install to first install [Package Control](https://sublime.wbond.net/) and then search for "Python IDE".
+To install manually, as with all ST packages, copy this file into your Packages/User folder and editing the copy there.

 Configuration
 -------------